GentilOfficial/Wake-on-LAN-Bot/README.md

 ## 🚀 Getting Started!

 #### **📢 IMPORTANT FOR THE FUNCTIONING OF THE BOT:**
-Replace all text components in the file `index.js` that contain and are enclosed by `%`.
+Replace all text components in the file `index.js` that contained by `%`.

 > Example:
 >